Sometimes Whipping Dead Horses Works …

 - The flag on Wallenstein’s sleeve is NOT a USE flag.
 Eric has been unable to invent (as of 1/Oct/2005) a justification for an East Virginia flag on Wallenstein’s sleeve.
 Authors have little if any input on covers.

-- The cover of the Grantville Gazette vol 1 electronic edition is a famous painting by Rubens called Venus in Furs.
+- The cover of the original Grantville Gazette vol 1 electronic edition is a slight edit of a famous painting by Rubens called Venus in a Fur Coat.
+It’s a painting of his wife also titled “Portrait of Hélène Fourment”.
 It is not a picture of a naked woman.
-Eric points out very carefully that it is a picture of a HALF naked woman, and anyway, she was the artist's wife, and anyway, this is ART.
+Eric points out very carefully that it is a picture of a HALF naked woman, and anyway, she was the artist’s wife, and if she was and if she was your wife, you would paint her, and anyway, this is ART.

 - It is an interesting aside that Bill Gates owns this painting.

 - The cover of the Dead Tree version of the Grantville Gazette Vol 1, is a current artists interpretation of an up-timer American posing for Rubens for a parody of his own Venus in Furs.
 Why you ask?
-Well, Bill Gates (remember him) wanted an arm, a leg, and your first-born child for the rights to get a decent photo of Venus in Furs, even tho it isn't copyright, since it was painted in the 1640's.
+Well, Bill Gates (remember him?) wanted an arm, a leg, and your first-born child for the rights to get a decent photo of Venus in Furs, even tho it isn’t copyright, since it was painted in the 1640’s.
 Jim Baen, figuring that arguing with the richest man in the world was a losing proposition, commissioned a copy.
 Eric then wrote a story to explain the cover.
+The first version of the cover from the long-standing series cover artist Tom Kidd had the character as a red head as she was described in the books, but the cover was re-done at Jim’s request.
+Sadly, only a low-resolution copy of the original exists.

 - To date, no one has posted a question or complaint about the cover to 1634, but I expect one any day.